Need help? We're here!

 City of Boston Central Fleet Management

-Across the board, e-commerce platforms are increasingly an aspect of an effective approach to meeting parts needs.
-The FindItParts site, along with offering more than three million heavy-duty truck and trailer items from major brands and over 2,500 other manufacturers and access to inventory from over 300 distributors, takes things one step further.
-It offers integrated expertise through concierge-level service, which provides access to technical parts specialists who assist buyers in identifying and sourcing parts.
+Across the board, e-commerce platforms are becoming an integral part of how fleets meet their parts needs.
+The FinditParts site, along with offering more than three million heavy-duty truck and trailer items from major brands and over 2,500 other manufacturers, provides access to inventory from over 300 distributors nationwide.
+It takes things one step further by offering concierge-level service, giving buyers access to technical parts specialists who can assist in sourcing and identifying the right components.

 “E-commerce parts platforms are a means of adapting to changing parts purchasing practices, and they offer continuity in products and pricing through a better buying experience.”